DinilJayasuriya/DinilJayasuriya/README.md

 ---

 ## 🌟 Current Projects
-- 🎨 **Gamified Learning App for Children (Ages 3–7):**
-  A voice-based, interactive app to teach manners through storytelling and games.

-- 🎭 **Marketplace for Local Arts and Crafts in Sri Lanka:**
-  Connecting artists with hotels and individuals using a geolocation-powered map.

 - 🛫 **Airport Travel Assistant App:**
   Simplifying the travel experience for passengers with real-time updates and assistance.